pie-catt/pie-catt/README.md

 - I developed a Syntax Highlighter for [RML](https://rmlatdibris.github.io/) using [Rouge](https://github.com/rouge-ruby/) for Bachelor's degree thesis project
 - Interested in Machine Learning and Software Security
+- Have a look at my Android weather app [WheaterNow](https://github.com/pie-catt/WeatherNow)

 ### Studied and used languages: